VersusCenter

 Pros

-• Seamless iCloud sync and integration with Apple ecosystem
+• Seamless integration with iCloud, Apple devices, and macOS/iOS features

 Cons